Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Novelty Profiles

+\begin{remark} It follows from \cref{Prop: Rel_Spanning_Tree_Indexwise_Min} that the collection of edge weights in a relative minimum spanning tree is independent of the choice of the tree. \end{remark}

 \begin{definition}[Topological Novelty Profile] For $\eh$ a history indexed by a phylogenetic graph $G$, let $\forest$ be the forest in $G$ obtained by removing all edges pointing to recombinants.
 Let $\bar G$ denote the complete graph with same vertex set as $G$.
-Regard $\bar G$ as a weighted graph by taking the weight of edge $(a,b)$ to be $d(\eh_a,\eh_b)$.
+Regard $\bar G$ as a weighted graph by taking the weight of edge $(u,v)$ to be $d(\eh_u,\eh_v)$.

 Let $T$ be a minimum spanning tree of $\bar G$ rel $\forest$.
-We define $\mathcal T(\eh)$, the \emph{topological novelty profile} of $\eh$, to be the list of distances counted with multiplicity and sorted in descending order. \end{definition}
+We define $\mathcal T(\eh)$, the \emph{topological novelty profile} of $\eh$, to be the list of distances counted with multiplicity and sorted in descending order.
+By \cref{Rem:Uniqueness_Of_Rel_Spanning_Tree}, $\mathcal T(\eh)$ does not depend on the choice of $T$. \end{definition}

 We will observe in \cref{Sec:Stabilty_Top_Nov_Profile} that the topological novelty profile has an interpretation in terms of persistent homology.

 Given two lists of numbers $A$ and $B$, each sorted in decreasing order, we write $A\leq B$ if $|A|\leq |B|$ and for each $i\in \{1,\ldots, |A|\}$, $A_i\leq B_i$.